fyndoc/vms/docs/pim/template/create-templates.md

 ## Attribute Grouping

 Attribute grouping is the process of classifying the attributes in groups.
-For example, attributes such as length, width, height can be included in a group called as `Dimensions` or `Measurements`.
-Whereas, attributes such as colour, material, style, pattern can be included in a group called as `Appearance`.
+For example, attributes such as length, width, height can be included in a group called `Dimensions` or `Measurements`.
+Whereas, attributes such as colour, material, style, pattern can be included in a group called `Appearance`.

 1. Click **Create Attribute Group**.